Mr Copacabana: An American History by Night by Jim Proser

 Reading fiction and/or biography changes us in subtle ways.
 Mr Copacabana has changed me.
 Or perhaps it has changed the world in which I live.
 That’s quite an achievement.

 Inevitably, while reading Mr Copacabana, it was impossible not to recall Martin Scorsese’s films Casino (1995) and Goodfellas (1990), especially the latter’s iconic scene in which Henry and Karen are accompanied through to the best table at the Copa via a Steadycam travelling shot of breathtaking virtuosity.
-I am delighted, therefore, to learn that the wonderful screenwriter for both these magnificent Scorsese pictures, Nicholas Pilegi, whose own books are the basis for the films, has joined the writing team that hopes to adapt Mr Copacabana for a TV series.
+I am delighted, therefore, to learn that the wonderful screenwriter for both these magnificent Scorsese pictures, Nicholas Pileggi, whose own books are the basis for the films, has joined the writing team that hopes to adapt Mr Copacabana for a TV series.
 Congratulations Jim Proser.
+[Mr. Pileggi is no longer associated with the project.
+JP]

 Jack Messenger’s writing and book reviews can be found at FEED THE MONKEY.